Seven Lease Clauses That May be Unenforceable

-Waiver of Rights: Any clause which states the tenant agrees to waive all of their rights or waive the right to a jury trial.
+Waiver of Rights: Any clause which states the tenant agrees to waive their rights or the right to a trial.

 No Notice: Any provision that declares that the landlord may enter the rental unit at any time without providing notice.